mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How to choose how many layers for PCB?
 - How to choose board stackup?
 - What should be routed on each layer?
 What should be routed on inner layers vs top/bottom layer?
+- Which layer(s) should be the ground layer(s)?
+- Which layers should high-speed signals be routed?
+- Which layters should power planes be on?
+- What components would require a higher layer count?

 ## Design/Layout/Routing
 - What are some general rule of thumbs for board routing?
 - How do you decide which subsystems go where on a PCB?

 ### Grounding
+- What is grounding on a PCB?
+Why is it so important?
+- Describe some basic grounding layout techniques.
 - What is a ground plane?
 Pros/cons?
-- When/why should you separate your ground reference potentials?
-- What are some ground layout schemes?
+- What are the tradeoffs between using a ground plane vs ground traces to connect all ground potentials?
 - In addition to providing a common reference potential, what are some other functionalities of ground planes?
+- Why can you use your ground plane to shield your signals?
 - Which layers typically have ground planes and why?
 - Why are ground probe points important?
+- When/why should you separate your ground reference potentials?
+- What are some ground layout schemes?
+- What is star grounding?
+- What are the tradeoffs between combining analog, digital, and power grounds vs separating them?
+- What happens if your ground plane potential differs throughout your board?
+- What can be the source of ground plan potential variation?
+- How do you avoid too much variation?
+- How can you design your system to be more resilient against ground disturbances?

-### Diff Pairs and High-Speed Desgin (PCB Perspective)
+### Routing Diff Pairs and High-Speed Signals
 Diff pairs and high-speed design from board layout/design perspective, as opposed to signals or SI perspective.
 Diff pairs are often used for high-speed signals, so there will be a good amount of overlap with the Transmission Lines (TL) section.

+- What are some rules of thumb when routing high-speed signals?
+- Should you put vias through high-speed traces?
+- What shape should these high-speed traces be?
+Why?
 - What is a differential pair?
+What are advantages/disadvantages?
 - How should it be routed?
-What are advantages/disadvantages?
+What are some layout guidelines that may differ from single-ended high-speed signals?
 - What is serpentining?
-Why is it important for high-speed diff pairs?
+Why is it important for diff pairs?
 - Describe transmission line components on a PCB.
 - If external termination components are used, where should they be placed?
+On the source, sink, or somewhere in between?

-### Sense Restistor Layout/Routing
+### Sense Resistor Layout/Routing
 - How do you route a current sense resitors?
 - What is a kelvin connection for a sense resistor?
 What are the tradeoffs?